Adventure SafarisOff-the-Beaten-Track Safaris & Hidden TreasuresWildlife Safaris

 Why We Love It

-• To see a unique landscape quite unlike anywhere else in the world
+• A unique landscape unlike anywhere else in Africa

-• Enjoy quad biking, walking and nature drives at the Kunene River
+• Quad biking, walking and nature drives along the Kunene River (Serra Cafema)

 When to visit Skeleton Coast & Kaokoland

-The Skeleton Coast follows the broad summer rainfall pattern of the rest of Namibia.
-Except there is hardly any rain in the summer months!
-The days are mostly dry and sunny and range around 25C as the cold sea winds bring down the temperatures.
-Inland, or on windless days, the temperatures rises.
+Here there is hardly any rain in the summer months.
+Mostly dry and sunny, with daytime temperatures around 25°C along the coast due to the cooling sea winds.
+Fog is lighter, making this one of the most comfortable times to visit.
 This is considered the best time to visit as it is a little warmer and the morning fog is not so heavy.
 You’re more likely to see some wildlife as they tend to be more out and about.

 AVG RAINFALL 3mm